I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

-Four-year-old Peter Gailiunas, Jr. had just awoke from a nap on the afternoon of October 4, 1983, and was in search of his mother.
-His little eyes couldn't comprehend what the scene they were viewing, especially through the remnants of sleep fog.
+Four-year-old Peter Gailiunas, Jr. had just woken up from a nap on the afternoon of October 4, 1983, and was in search of his mother.
+His little eyes couldn't comprehend the scene they were viewing, especially through the remnants of sleep fog.
 Lying on the floor, naked and unconscious, was his mother.
-Rozanne Gailiunas‘ mouth had been stuffed with tissue before she was strangled and shot twice in the head.
+Rozanne Gailiunas' mouth had been stuffed with tissue before she was strangled and shot twice in the head.

 Unsure who else to reach out to for help, Peter frantically called his father at work.
 Although the doctor had moved out of the couples' marital home a few weeks before, he rushed over immediately.
 Realizing his wife was gravely injured, the elder Peter called 911 for help.

 It was clear from her injuries that Rozanne would not survive the ordeal.
 Even before she had been officially declared dead, Richardson, Texas, police were treating the case as a homicide.